jongio/azidext/README.md

 ### AzureIdentityCredentialAdapter

-The `AzureIdentityCredentialAdapter` class provides a simple adapter to use any credential from [azure-identity](https://pypi.org/project/azure-identity/) an SDK that accepts credentials from `azure.common.credentials` or `msrestazure.azure_active_directory`.
+The `AzureIdentityCredentialAdapter` class provides a simple adapter to use any credential from [azure-identity](https://pypi.org/project/azure-identity/) with any SDK that accepts credentials from `azure.common.credentials` or `msrestazure.azure_active_directory`.

 To use this type, just copy the `azure_identity_credential_adapter.py` file located in the `python` directory into your application and make necessary package name updates.